AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 **[Overall: Very minor grammar issues and some improvements to be made with your code but you're doing good!]**

 ## Abstract
-Fluoride contamination of water is a significant issue faced by nations and people across the globe, and can, lead to adverse consequences on health (e.g. muscle weakness and atrophy, weakness, fatigue).
+Fluoride contamination of water is a significant issue faced by nations and people across the globe and can lead to adverse consequences on health (e.g. muscle weakness and atrophy, weakness, fatigue).
 The Fluoride Gravity team’s objective is to develop a cost-effective, self-sufficient mechanism for extracting excess fluoride from drinking water.
 The Spring 2019 team hopes to further the gravity-powered system’s efficacy and potentially begin to run field-tests with the device.
 The application of such a device in real-world scenarios will be predicated upon success seen with the aforementioned field tests.

 ## Introduction